tpaviot/pythonocc/src/contrib/ccad/rst/_build/html/_sources/controlling_display.txt

 Controlling Display
 ===================

-The viewer has a number of function pass options that help.
+The viewer has a number of methods that help control the display from within your programs.

 viewstandard
 ------------